arnold2957/generate_music_based_emotion/README.md

 Three things we do in this step:

 Firstly, we check and find all data which is available on both format and randomly sample 400 data for training and 100 data for testing.
 We name them as "400-100 dataset".
-"Available" means the data have a proper length in piano roll for midi (piano roll is around 4500 long) and more than 45 seconds for wav.
+"Available" means the data have a proper length in piano roll for MIDI (piano roll is around 4500 long) and more than 45 seconds for WAV.

 Secondly, we exact features from the data.
 We create 4 datasets in total, size of **each data** are showed below: